apike/allenpike.com/projects/index.markdown

 Since we started Steamclock, I've usually worked on a new type of project every couple months.
 We love working on our own apps, but client work can be fun too.

 * **[Party Monster](http://www.steamclock.com/partymonster/)**: A queueing DJ app for parties and road trips.
 We made a [funky video](http://www.allenpike.com/2012/making-a-funky-app-video/) for it as well.

-* **[Prism](http://www.steamclocksw.com/prism/)**: A photo browser for iPad that excels at showing photos of kittens.

 * **[WeddingDJ](http://www.steamclocksoftware.com/weddingdj/)**: The best darn iPhone app for running music at weddings.

 * **[Consulting work](http://www.steamclocksw.com/consulting/)**: Some of my more interesting client projects at Steamclock have been:

 	* an interactive 3D map of the internet
+	* a web app for doing developer support on Stack Overflow
 	* an iPhone app for finding fresh food
+	* a realtime video chat app
 	* helping a startup hire a CTO
+	* multiple photo sharing apps
 	* an app store for a Fortune 500 company
 	* a JavaScript app for the Fortune 500 itself
+	* an interactive retail app
+	* a system for running valet businesses
+	* an Android app for tracking commercial fishing
 	* an iPhone app for ordering bespoke suits.

 * **[VanJS](http://www.meetup.com/vancouver-javascript-developers/)**: I created the Vancouver Javascript Developers group, and it's turned out pretty well.

+* **[VanCocoa](http://www.vancocoa.com/)**: Based on the success of VanJS, we started an iOS and Mac developers' meetup as well.

+* **[Prism](http://www.steamclocksw.com/prism/)**: A photo browser for iPad that excels at showing photos of kittens.

+* **[Up Up Down Down](http://upup.fm/)**: A podcast about the craft of video games.

 * **Unladen Follow**: I created a tool to unfollow the most annoying people on Twitter.
-It was broken by Twitter's 1.1 API changes, but I'd love to bring it back one day.
+It was semi-broken by Twitter's 1.1 API changes, but I'd love to bring it back one day.

 * **Prototypes**: Lots of interesting prototypes haven't made it out of the Steamclock labs - for example an antisocial Facebook app, a Git client for Mac, and a turn-based strategy game.